Graduate and Postdoc Trainees

 Jakki Petzold

 Jakki PetzoldJakki studied sex differences in electric organ discharges (EODs) and the modulations in EOD frequency and amplitude used as communication signals (“chirps”) in the South American ghost knifefish Parapteronotus hasemani.
 She was interested in how fish perceive and discriminate among conspecific EODs and chirps.
-She completed her PhD in 2016, and is currently working in Science Education at the Center for Postsecondary Research at Indiana University.
+She completed her PhD in 2016, and is currently working an Assistant Research Scientist in the Center for Postsecondary Research at Indiana University.

 Nikki Rendon

 Nikki RendonNikki’s work converged on the interactions among ecology, physiology, and behavior.
 Her dissertation work provided insights into the physiological mechanisms regulating female aggression, and how these mechanisms change with reproductive state and across seasons.
 As sex steroid hormones are known to mediate the expression of competitive traits and behaviors, she focused on the specific factors that regulate hormone synthesis and function.
 Nikki’s work bridged multiple levels of complexity by delineating the interactions among androgens, estrogens and their respective tissues of action in order to describe how specific attributes of physiology coalesce to mediate aggression.
-Nikki received her PhD in 2016 and is currently a Medical Writer at Avant Healthcare.
+Nikki received her PhD in 2016 and is currently Senior Director, Medical & Scientific Affairs at Avant Healthcare.

 Lauren Rudolph